 Step 4 to Open an IRA: Choose Your Investments

 Choosing your investments is often cited as the biggest thing holding people back from starting to invest.
 But it shouldn’t because it can be SUPER simple and still be extremely effective.

 You can go with a simple plan and choose an “all-in-one” fund or customize your investments.
 We recommend you keep it simple as you begin investing, and then venture out from there.

-The easiest way to start investing is to choose an ‘all-in-one’ fund, which are formally called target-date funds.
+The easiest way to start investing is to choose an ‘all-in-one’ fund, which is formally called a target-date fund.
 These funds at Vanguard have a $1,000 minimum and expense ratios of 0.153% on average.
-You want expense ratios as low as possible, since it's the amount of annual fees they keep.
-At Fidelity, their target date funds don’t have minimums but have higher expense ratios.
+You want expense ratios as low as possible since it’s the annual fees they keep.
+At Fidelity, their target-date funds don’t have minimums but have higher expense ratios.
 To keep things simple, expense ratios are annual fees you pay to hold a specific investment fund.